 Don’t hesitate to vary your position and shoot from different angles.
 This allows you to get a wider set of eventful images with different perspectives.
 Use higher angles, go up on a chair or stairs for example, or move up to a possible spot where you can shoot from above.
 Try to take pictures from a lower point of view, at children’s eye level, or create an interesting perspective with a canted angle to give extra dynamism to your image.

-When taking group pictures, you can also shift a bit and take the photo from the side instead of shooting from the usual middle angle or step up on a chair for example to make the pictures more interesting.
-This is a fast-paced environment, that can be noisy and or lack of space and it is not always easy to direct your group and place them as you wish, so be the one to move around!
+When taking group pictures, you can also shift a bit and take the photo from the side instead of shooting from the usual middle angle or step up on a chair for example to make the pictures more exciting.
+This is a fast-paced environment, that can be noisy and or lack space, and it is not always easy to direct your group and place them as you wish, so be the one to move around!

 6- Feel the moment and be creative